Would you like to find a better alternative to DW1? Valvoline MaxLife ATF is a suitable Honda ATF-DW1 equivalent and is also cheaper.

 - Honda differential fluid

 You may not be eligible for this standard if you drive an older Honda.
-If you need to change any fluid in your Honda, refer to your owner’s manual.
+Refer to your owner’s manual if you need to change any fluid in your Honda.

 The Use Of Third-Party Fluids In Hondas